udit-gitops/Floris-AI/README.md

 uvicorn app.main:app --reload
 ```

-Visit `/docs` for the API, `/dashboard` for live status.
+`/docs` for the API reference, `/dashboard` for live status and call dispatch.

 ---

 ## Known limitations

-- **Telnyx trial account** does not support India-destination outbound calling — demo calls route to a US test number.
-The Voice pipeline itself (STT → LLM → TTS → Function Calling) works fully; this is a telephony-provider trial restriction, not a design gap.
+- **Telnyx's trial telephony account** does not support India-destination outbound calling on the original test number; outbound calls now use a dedicated number purchased through Kipps, which resolved this.
-- **Hindi/multilingual** support is unreliable — Kipps' STT occasionally drifts to unrelated languages under ambient noise even with English explicitly configured.
-English performs reliably in controlled conditions; this is documented platform behavior, not something fixable from our side.
+- **Hindi/multilingual support** is unreliable — Kipps' speech-to-text occasionally drifts to unrelated languages under ambient noise, even with English explicitly configured.
+English performs reliably under controlled conditions; this is platform behavior outside this project's control.

-- **Campaign audience configuration** (which contacts an outbound campaign targets) is currently a manual step in the Kipps dashboard — the trigger itself is programmatic, audience assignment is not.
+---

+## Acknowledgments

+Built on the **Kipps.AI** platform — Voice Agent, Chat Agent, Knowledge Base, Function Calling, and Workflow Builder made this possible without building telephony or speech infrastructure from scratch.
+Thank you to the Kipps.AI team for hosting this hackathon and for a platform flexible enough to support a genuinely autonomous, dual-channel recovery workflow.

+---

+## Author

+**[Your Name]**
+Solo build — Kipps.AI "Build for New Age India 2026" Hackathon, Track 03 (Support)